 Over the past year, we have corresponded by email and Facebook with dozens of dear believers who are simply trying to survive.
 If they return to Pakistan, they will be tortured or killed.
 They cannot integrate into the Thai society, and yet they have no means to leave.

 Tim and Susan have a list of several families who are alone and looking for hope as they wait on God to deliver them.
-We would love to connect our AGC people with a stranded family - to pray for them, to correspond with them via email or Facebook, and to encourage them in their situation.
+We would love to connect our AGC people with a stranded family or individual - to pray for them, to correspond with them via email or Facebook, and to encourage them in their situation.
 As God's children, we have a duty to help our brothers and sisters in need.
 We have the resources and the means to do that.
 When we read in God's word, "For I was hungry, and you fed me.
 I was thirsty, and you gave me a drink.
 I was a stranger, and you invited me into your home," and we know the heart of our Saviour, then how can we not do something?
 How can we not do what we can?

 Please contact us for more information, or to be connected with a family today.